tyson-swetnam/new-website/docs/mentoring.md

-I typically employ student workers in my lab group to support my research and CyVerse cyberinfrastructure.
+I typically employ graduate and undergraduate students in my lab group to support my personal research and the CyVerse cyberinfrastructure.
+I employ postdoctoral researchers via my [research awards](./current_projects).

-I advise students on their Master's and Doctoral committees, and employ postdoctoral researchers on my team.
+I advise graduate students on their Master's and Doctoral committees at University of Arizona and at other universities when allowed.

 # Current